 - Although first-time applicants who are unsuccessful in gaining admission may reapply, third applications are not encouraged and will be considered only if significant improvement is evident.

 - The applicant’s academic record should exhibit a continued interest in learning and an ability to successfully tackle intellectual challenges.
 Any undergraduate major can prepare students for the rigors of medical school.
 We strongly recommend, however, that a student’s undergraduate years include liberal arts and science courses, as a broad education will serve them well throughout their life.
-We also require that students possess basic computer skills, as so much of their course work at the Stritch School of Medicine requires them.
+We also require that students possess basic computer skills, as much of their course work at the Stritch School of Medicine requires these basic skills.

 Prior to submitting their application, prospective students should explore the medical profession to learn about some of the ethical, social, and economic issues confronting physicians today.
 Such an exploration will provide students with an awareness of the rewards and limitations of medicine.
 It can take many forms, including shadowing experiences and conversations with practicing physicians and other health care professionals or a hands-on experience, such as volunteering at a home for the developmentally disabled or caring for an aging relative.

 Applicants must submit scores from the Medical College Admissions Test (MCAT), which is given nationally several times a year.
-We recommend that candidates take the MCAT in the Spring, but no later than September, of the year of application and repeat the test if their scores are not near the national averages for all four subtests (biology, chemistry, physics, verbal reasoning and writing skills).
-MCAT scores more than four years old from the year of anticipated entrance into medical school are not accepted.
+We recommend that candidates take the MCAT in the Spring, but no later than September, of the year of application.
+Files with pending MCAT scores are withheld from review until scores post, therefore we advise taking the test as early as possible.
+The Stritch admissions committee does NOT have a cutoff for consideration based on MCAT score.
+Please note that beginning 2016-2017 cycle MCAT scores more than THREE years old from the year of anticipated entrance into medical school are not accepted.
 Registration materials can be obtained online at https://www.aamc.org/students/applying/mcat/